xavidelamo/mgci-docs/docs/source/initial_setup.rst

 |setup1|

 Next open a file explorer window and navigate to the folder where you have downloaded the file.
-At this stage we would recomment you move the zip file to a sensible location with a short and simple file strucure. e.g. in this example we have moved the downloaded zip file to c:\workspace.
+At this stage we would recomment you move the zip file to a sensible location with a short and simple file structure. e.g. in this example we have moved the downloaded zip file to c:\workspace.
 Right-click on the file named mgci-docs-MGCI_DML.zip and click on 7-ZIP >> Extract here

 |setup2|